hackertalk/math-renderer/README.md

 - Run `yarn install & yarn build`, upload dist/index.zip file to lambda function
 - Set the handler to `index.handler`
 - Set the runtime to `Node.js 18.x`
+- Select configuration tab, create a function URL

 Done!

 ## Use AWS Codebuild to build and deploy

+You can use AWS Codebuild to build and deploy the function.

 - Create a new Codebuild project, project name: `math-renderer`
 - Set the source to `https://github.com/hackertalk/math-renderer`